Ahmad Shah Bahadur: Internal transgressions (1750–1754)

-Safdarjung's opposition to favouritism

 Safdarjung was a whistleblower against the cronyism of Qudsia Begum.
 He fell from grace due to his opposition to the eunuch Javed Khan.

 Qudsia Begum made every effort to protect the high authority that was granted to Javed Khan and authorised him to use force against those who opposed and resented both him and her.
 After Safdarjung survived an assassination attempt in 1749 (plotted by Javed Khan), due to his response tensions erupted in the Mughal court when he tried to de-legitimise any relatives of his predeceasing Grand Viziers he also tried to drive out all the members of the imperial Afghan faction from positions of authority due to the stipends they received from the eunuch.
 These policies brought Safdarjung in conflict with the principal members of the Turani Faction and particularly Javed Khan.

-Salabat Khan's imprisonment and disarray in the Mughal Army

 In 1750, Javed Khan arrested the Mughal commander Sayyid Salabat Khan, who had demanded pay for his 18,000 troops who had been recalled to Delhi after completing the assigned expedition against Marwar.
 While imprisoned, Salabat Khan sold all his property to pay his troops in order to halt a possible revolt and thenceforth lived in poverty like a Dervish.

-Safdarjung's advance against Javed Khan's allies in Rohilkhand

 Angered by the policies of the Grand Vizier, Ahmad Khan Bangash attacked Safdarjung's possessions in Awadh, during which Safdarjung was wounded in the neck.

 Safdarjung responded by amassing an army that included Jat and Maratha mercenaries.
 This defeated Qudsia Begum's loyalists in Rohilkhand, at which point Ahmad Shah demanded an immediate cease of hostilities.
 Safdarjung obeyed but also ordered his Turkish units, led by Muhammad Ali Jerchi, to assassinate Javed Khan for his involvement in the malevolence in August 1752.

 Safdarjung's action cleared the path for the rise of Qudsia Begum's opponents within Javed Khan's faction, such as Intizam-ud-Daula.